Missouri DWI Laws

 Given the potential penalties, consulting with an experienced DWI defense lawyer can be key to your ability to avoid these potentially harsh consequences.
 The attorneys at The Missouri DWI & Criminal Law Center have handled the legal representation of countless individuals in DWI, DUI for drugs or medication, and traffic violation cases.
 We want to help you avoid as many of the repercussions of a criminal record as possible.

 Although the legal age for possessing, purchasing, or consuming alcoholic beverages in the state of Missouri is 21, the fact is that many individuals consume alcohol prior to the age of 21.
 When minors, or those who are under 21, consume alcohol and then drive a motor vehicle, the consequences may be severe.

-While DWI Missouri charges normally require a blood alcohol content (BAC) of 0.08%, the legal BAC limit for minors is only 0.02%.
+While the Missouri DWI charge normally requires a blood alcohol content (BAC) of 0.08%, the legal limit (BAC) for minors is only 0.02%.
 This is such a low limit that it typically takes a very small amount of alcohol to reach it.

-Any minor arrested for DWI will face an immediate driver’s license suspension.
+Any minor arrested for driving while intoxicated will face an immediate driver’s license suspension.
 The length of the suspension depends on a number of different factors, including the driver’s past criminal history.
-For a first-time offender, the license suspension is likely to be for 90 days, but for minors with prior DWI arrests, the suspension period could be much longer.
+For a first-time offender, the driver’s license suspension is likely to be for 90 days, but for minors with prior DUI arrests.
+The suspension period could be much longer.